MooersLab/pymolshortcuts/README.md

 Your browser may add `.txt` after `.py`.
 Delete  `.txt` by backspacing over it.
 Then save the file to your home directory.
-Your browser may try to append the `.py` with  `.txt` again via a popup gui but do not select this option.
+Your browser may try to append the `.py` with `.txt` again via a popup GUI, but do not select this option.

 ![download scipt](https://github.com/MooersLab/pymolshortcuts/blob/master/gifs/DownloadScript.gif)